Shopify vs WooCommerce vs BigCommerce: Full Comparison of Popular Platforms

 Pros and Cons of Using WooCommerce

-• Pros: Highly customizable, integrates with WordPress, and no transaction fees.
+• Pros: Highly customizable, integrates with WordPress, and has no transaction fees.
+Support and extensions are widely available from third-party developers in the WooCommerce ecosystem.

 • Cons: Requires more technical knowledge and can be resource-intensive.